What Is Consulting?

 It is also important to note that many business consultants – or business analysts – have, in recent history, merged with the practices and speciality of data science, in order to give counsel not just based on experience (like the original consultants), but also based on a careful analysis of data and business intelligence.
 In this day and age, such practices often involve the use of IT systems and advanced technologies, such as Big Data systems, data science suites, and Business Intelligence, along with Artificial Intelligence/Machine Learning.
 That said, a consultancy firm is, essentially, a business advisory firm, and today, general “business consultants” often specialize in any number of standard organizational departments, including Information Technology (or information security), marketing, sales, management, etc.

-The most popular types of consultancy are financial consultancy, management consultancy, corporate/business consultancy, IT consultancy, and marketing/sales consultancy.
+The most popular types of consultancy include financial consultancy, management consultancy, corporate/business consultancy, IT consultancy, and marketing/sales consultancy.
 According to consultancy.com, 36 percent of the U.S. workforce work as consultants, and according to Statistica, in 2017, the global consultancy industry was worth $262 billion.
 Additionally, one of the more critical consultancy specialties, management consultancy, had a rough size of $139 billion in 2017.

 Different Kinds of Business Consulting